fmerg/pymerkle/docs/source/merkle-proofs.rst

 ---------------

 The produced ``merkle_proof`` is an instance of the `Proof`_ class.
-It consists of a path of hashes and the required parameters for validation to be performed from the client's side.
+It consists of a path of hashes and the required parameters for validation to take place from the client's side.
 Invoking it from the Python interpreter, it looks like

 .. code-block:: python